idevhabib5/Zoo/README.md

 # Zoo Management System in Java
-# Object Oriented Programming

 # Overview
 This project is a Zoo Management System implemented in Java as part of the Amazon Junior Developer Course (1/7).
-It demonstrates the use of Object-Oriented Programming (OOP) principles, including abstraction, inheritance, polymorphism, and interfaces, to model animals and their behaviors.
+It demonstrates the use of Object-Oriented Programming **(OOP) principles**, including abstraction, inheritance, polymorphism, and interfaces, to model animals and their behaviors.

 Users can interact with a console-based menu to manage and explore different animals in the zoo, set their properties, and observe their behaviors like walking, swimming, and eating.